Six common AI questions we get asked

 AI is everywhere.
-But clarity isn’t.
+Clarity isn’t.
 In workshops, client calls and leadership briefings, we hear a lot of the same concerns repeated in slightly different ways.

-This article collects the five most common questions we hear from business leaders and teams, along with the answers that have helped them move from hesitation to action.
+This article collects the six most common questions we hear from business leaders and teams, along with the answers that have helped them move from hesitation to action.

 1. How do I persuade my team to use AI if they’re sceptical?